 This will prevent it from wrinkling when reused.
 In addition to adhesive , standard is ideal for a variety of needs.
 Cast and calendered offers superior durability for signs.
 Banners are :-) usually made of and are resistant.

 Good luck punching out one of our standard 13-ounce .
 Heavy is good, as light to medium rain or snowfall has no real effect on the material.
 However, if you've ever seen the dramatic film :-) Castaway, this scene will be very familiar to you.
 You can't tell the difference just by looking at it, but the 16 oz is heavier and more solid.

 This type of material is recommended for outdoor use, especially in windy areas or if it is intended for prolonged use.
-The quality of the banner is much stronger, more durable and will last a little longer, especially on the elements.
+The quality of the is much :-) stronger, more durable and will last a little longer, especially on the elements.
 We also place eyelets, approximately every two feet, in the corners and in the center.
 We also make hems around the entire contour, on all four sides by heat welding.

-They can be printed to be of any size and design, and the fact that they are personalized means they are unique. . .
+They can be printed to be of any size and design, :-) and the fact that they are personalized means they are unique. . .